 Intercepts machine-initiated execution and enforces authority before downstream systems act.

-Together they form a closed-loop control and evidence architecture — runtime enforcement paired with continuous verification and retained proof.
+Together they form a closed-loop control and evidence architecture — runtime enforcement paired with continuous verification, hash-chained from execution through to evidence.

 As agentic systems begin acting across workflows, records, APIs, and downstream enterprise systems, the governance burden changes.
 It is no longer enough to define policy, monitor activity, or reconstruct incidents later.